Getting Started with Visa In-App Provisioning API

 Visa In-App Provisioning API

-Visa In-App Provisioning API enables instant provisioning of digitally issued cards into mobile wallets, resulting in an increased activation and spend by the cardholders.
-This is accomplished by enrolling customers and their cards into In-App Provisioning and generating the encrypted card data payload needed by digital wallets like Apple Pay, Google Pay and Samsung Pay for tokenization.
-The following use cases represent provisioning opportunities:
+Visa In-App Provisioning API enables instant provisioning of digitally issued Visa and Mastercard1 cards into mobile wallets, resulting in increased activation and spending by cardholders.
+This is accomplished by enrolling cardholders and their cards into In-App Provisioning and generating the encrypted card data payload needed by digital wallets like Apple Pay2, Google Pay3 and Samsung Pay4 for tokenization.

-A consumer has a debit account relationship with a bank and the bank wants to offer a debit card to the consumer or a consumer has some stored value with a Fintech.
-In both cases, Visa In-App Provisioning can help the bank or the Fintech client offer an instant digital issuance option to their consumers on their app, so consumers can create a virtual debit card and add it to their digital wallet instantaneously.
+In-App Provisioning during Debit Card issuance: A consumer has a debit account relationship with a bank, and the bank wants to offer a debit card to the consumer, or a consumer has some stored value with a Fintech.
+In both cases, Visa In-App Provisioning can help the bank or the Fintech client offer an instant digital issuance option to their consumers on their app, allowing consumers to create a virtual debit card and add it to their digital wallet instantaneously.

-A consumer does not have a relationship with the bank yet or consumer has an existing debit account relationship with the bank and bank wants to offer a credit card to the consumer, or a Fintech client wants to offer a credit card to a consumer.
-In all these cases, Visa In-App Provisioning can help the bank or Fintech client offer an instant digital issuance option to their consumers on their app, so consumers can create a virtual credit card and add it to their digital wallet instantaneously.
+In-App Provisioning during Credit Card issuance: A consumer does not have a relationship with the bank yet, or a consumer has an existing debit account relationship with the bank, and the bank wants to offer a credit card to the consumer, or a Fintech client wants to offer a credit card to a consumer.
+In all these cases, Visa In-App Provisioning can help the bank or Fintech client offer an instant digital issuance option to their consumers on their app, allowing consumers to create a virtual credit card and add it to their digital wallet instantaneously

-A consumer has an existing debit card or credit card with a bank or Fintech.
+In-App Provisioning post issuance: A consumer has an existing debit card or credit card with a bank or Fintech.
 Visa In-App Provisioning can help the bank or Fintech client offer an option on their app to add this card to their digital wallet instantaneously.

-4. Other use cases may consist of:
+Other use cases may consist of:

 • Prepaid Cards